wdi-sg/draw-rect/README.md

 ## Further further

 Modify your function to take an array as a third input.
-The array should contain the pattern characters required to print the square.
+The array should contain the pattern characters required to print the Rectangle.

-- drawSquare(4,4,['o-o','| |','o-o']) should render:
+- drawRectangle(4,4,['o-o','| |','o-o']) should render:

 ```
 o-o